citp/privacy-policy-historical/w/we/wea/weatherbug.com.md

 If you do choose to share Personally Identifiable Information with WeatherBug.com, you can control whether we contact you or share the information with third parties, either through choices you make at the time you share information with us, or through updates to your information.
 Any time information is requested from you on an AWS or WeatherBug.com Internet domain, you should see a clear indication of what your information distribution choices are.
 WeatherBug.com will always give you a chance to unsubscribe to any email communication from us - clear directions for doing so will appear in any email message we send to you.
 At times, WeatherBug.com may enter into co-branding arrangements with other companies, and if so, an opt-in question may be present for contact from these firms as well.
 Their opt-out features are specific to each organization, but you should never receive email from these organizations unless you have indicated that it is acceptable.
 All email from WeatherBug.com, or from co-brand partners who gain your permission to send you commercial email, will include an opportunity to opt out of future communications.

+We may post customer testimonials on our web site from time to time, which may contain personally identifiable information such as the customer's name.
+We do obtain the customer's consent prior to posting the testimonial to post their name along with their testimonial.

+At times, WeatherBug.com may enter into co-branding arrangements with other companies, and if so, an opt-in question may be present for contact from these firms as well.
+Their consent features are specific to each organization, but you should never receive email from these organizations unless you have indicated that it is acceptable.
+All email from WeatherBug.com, or from co-brand partners who gain your permission to send you commercial email, will include an opportunity to opt out of future communications.

 WeatherBug.com does reserve the right to send a one-time registration confirmation email, and infrequent Service Alert messages to its customers to inform them of specific changes that may impact their ability to use a service they have previously signed up for, regardless of email contact opt-in status.
-We may also periodically contact you regarding new or upgraded services or product offerrings.
+We may also periodically contact you regarding new or upgraded services or product offerings.
 We also reserve the right to contact you if compelled to do so as part of a legal proceeding or if there has been a violation of our Terms of Service.
 WeatherBug.com is retaining these rights because in limited cases we feel that we may need the right to contact you as a matter of law or regarding matters that will be important to you.

 If your personally identifiable information changes you may contact us at [privacy@weatherbugsupport.com](mailto:privacy@weatherbugsupport.com) with the necessary changes.